kwertyops/byte-of-python/src/output.md

 ## Outputting information from the program to the user

-In python, use the `print()` function to output information to the user.
+In Python, use the `print()` function to output information to the user.

 Here is a run-of-the-mill print statement:
 ```python